nolim1t/nolim1t.github.io/_drafts/crypto-trading-on-bitmex.md

 I first started experimenting on Poloniex.
 First with ETH/ETC, then with DASH.

 I made a fair bit with DASH, but also lost some of it with a BTC long getting liquidated (thanks to a flash crash).
-I'll make sure I set stops before I log out!
+Lesson - I'll make sure I set stops properly before I log out!

-The advantage of Poloniex is you can cash out in multiple crypto if you don't like holding bitcoin (including USDT).
+The advantage of Poloniex is you can cash out in multiple crypto if you don't like holding bitcoin.

-The only think about Poloniex is if you make a lot, you have to cash out in chunks of 2000 USD (or go through their KYC process)
+The only think about Poloniex is if you make a lot, you have to cash out in chunks of 2000 USD (or go through their KYC process).

-### Bitmex
+### BitMex

 I had an account open on bitmex for a while but haven't really started using it as the UI is quite complex.